-The evolution of the food delivery industry is a testament to technological progress.
+The evolution of the food delivery industry is a testament to technological progress and one of the major reason behind fast-evolving food delivery trends..
 From traditional milk runs and Dabbalawals to pizzas being delivered by drones, the food delivery industry came a long, long way.

+This food delivery trend is picking up gradually but challenges are many.
 Uber Eats, Domino’s, Zomato among others have been successfully testing deliveries via drones.
 There are challenges.
 There is a limit to a drone’s capacity, it can’t really travel far and its battery life is short lived.
-Nonetheless, savvy food delivery chains like Domino,s have already delivered pizza leveraging drones.
+Nonetheless, savvy food delivery chains like Domino's have already delivered pizza leveraging drones.
 In a hyperlocal environment, once drone technology evolves into a more sustainable process, which we are sure it will, it’s popularity will surge.
 Food delivery by drones has the potential to shrink delivery costs in the guise of reduced manual intervention and lower fuel consumption.

 So what does a contactless delivery entail?
 Delivery executives leverage advanced food delivery platforms to send a picture of the order being placed outside the door to the customer.
 The customer receives the order and pays through secure digital payment gateways.
 Also, critical information about a delivery executive’s body temperature is shared with customers along with a timestamp to ensure 100% delivery visibility.